-This second segment of our Crash Trends Series looks at distracted driving, one of the most critical current safety issues.
-This occurs when vehicle operators are texting, tending to children, eating, or reading while driving.
+Distracted driving occurs when vehicle operators are texting, tending to children, eating, or reading while driving.
 Reports suggest that although drivers are aware of the problem, they continue to allow distractions to jeopardize themselves and others on the road.
 Proving that a driver was distracted is more difficult than, for example, driving under the influence of alcohol, which can be determined with a breath test.
-In response to this problem, Colorado Governor Hickenlooper recently finalized legislation that increases the penalty for a first offense to a $300 fine and imposes four points on the violator's driving record.
+In response to this problem, Colorado Governor Hickenlooper recently finalized legislation that increases the penalty for a first offense to a $300 fine and imposes four points on the violator’s driving record.
 The Colorado Department of Transportation (CDOT) launched a “Drop the Distraction” initiative that seeks to educate the public.
 Darrell Lingk, a Director with CDOT, explained that they hope to convince drivers that distracted driving can have serious consequences.

 Current Data on Distracted Driving in Colorado

-Distracting driving-related fatalities continue to rise in Colorado and now are estimated to cause nearly 40 collisions each day.
+Distracting driving-related fatalities continue to rise in Colorado and now are estimated to cause nearly 40 car accidents each day.
 Approximately 22% of those surveyed admitting to reading text messages while operating, 33% say they talk on the phone while driving, and 64% have viewed entertainment while behind the wheel.
 The Colorado fatality statistics are as follows:

 - 2014: 59 of the 488 fatalities (12%) were attributed to distracted driving